-Set out below is a summary of the Share Unit Plan.
+Set out below is a summary of the Performance and Restricted Share Plan (the "Share Unit Plan").

 Background

 The Share Unit Plan has been established to promote a further alignment of interests between employees and consultants and the Shareholders of the Corporation, to associate a portion of employees' and consultants' compensation with the returns achieved by Shareholders of the Corporation, and to attract and retain employees and consultants with the knowledge, experience and expertise required by the Corporation.
 Directors of the Corporation will also be entitled to participate in the Share Unit Plan, subject to the limits described below.